 When trading or “converting” your crypto on Binance Lite, you’ll find that the list of tokens is not as diverse compared to Binance Professional.

-Binance does not charge any fees for their “convert” feature.
+Binance does not charge any fees for its “convert” feature.
 However, there will be a “spread“, meaning the buy price will be above the current market rate, and the selling price will be slightly below.

 If you are trading on Binance Pro, trading with the market, limit or stop-limit orders will incur a 0.1% fee, which (at the time of this Binance Lite review) is one of the cheapest of any cryptocurrency exchange.
 These fees can also be reduced for new users.